m8bsd/bank/README.md

-### A Simple Banking System Written in PHP
+### A Simple Banking System Written in JAVA
-Build A Simple Banking System in PHP
+Build A Simple Banking System in JAVA

 ### To run it:
 ```
-php bank.php
+javac Bank.java
+java Bank
 ```